 If, after a Minnesota first appearance court hearing, the Judge mandates that you post a bail amount that you cannot afford, then you must sit in jail while your case is pending.
 If you are sitting in jail waiting for your case to progress, then you may lose your job and any government benefits you receive.
 Sitting in jail for any period of time, let alone an extended period of time, also causes tremendous stress for you and your family.

 You need an experienced Minnesota criminal defense attorney at all stages of your case, INCLUDING your bail hearing.
 Your attorney should know the case law, statutes and Rules of Criminal Procedure governing what amount of bail can be set against you and what conditions of release can be imposed against you.
 Above all, you should have an attorney willing to fight for you at your first appearance hearing, sometime called an arraignment in misdemeanor cases.
-In our next blog post, we will discuss how Keller Law Offices is trying to change the law to prevent Judges and prosecutors from setting excessive and illegal bail based on bogus enhancement of charges in DWI, domestic assault, or other cases.
+In our next blog post, we will discuss how Keller Criminal Defense Attorneys is trying to change the law to prevent Judges and prosecutors from setting excessive and illegal bail based on bogus enhancement of charges in DWI, domestic assault, or other cases.